 Lisa Deshaun Leslie is an American former professional basketball player who played for the Los Angeles Sparks in the Women’s Basketball Association (WNBA) for her twelve-year career from 1997 to 2009.
 She is a two-time WNBA champion, three-time WNBA MVP, and a four-time Olympic gold medal winner.
 Leslie was the first player to dunk in a WNBA game and was considered a pioneer and cornerstone of the league during her NBA career.

 Lisa Leslie was born on July 7, 1972, in Gardena, California, to Christine Lauren Leslie and Walter Leslie, a semi-professional basketball player.
-Leslie’s mother started her own trucking business to support her three children, while her father left the family when her mother was four months pregnant with her.
-Leslie has two sisters, Dionne and Tiffany, along with a brother, Elgin.
-By the time, Leslie was in middle school she had grown to over 6′1.
+Christine Leslie started her own trucking business to support her three children, after her husband left the family.
+Leslie has two sisters, Dionne and Tiffany, and a brother, Elgin.
+By the time Leslie was in middle school, she had grown to over 6′1″.
 In the eighth grade, she transferred to a junior high school without a girls’ basketball team and joined a boys’ basketball team.
-Leslie entered Morningside High School in Inglewood, California, in 1986 and while there led the girl basketball team to two state championships.
+Leslie entered Morningside High School in Inglewood, California, in 1986 and while there led the girls’ basketball team to two state championships.

-After high school, Leslie entered the University of Southern California where she played for the USC Trojans women basketball team from 1990 to 1994.
-During her time with the Trojans, she played 120 college games, averaging 20.1 points per game, hitting 53.4 percent of her shots, and 69.8 percent of her free throws.
-She set the Pac-10 Conference records for scoring, rebounding, and blocked shots accumulating 2,414 points, 1,214 boards, and 321 blocked shots.
+After high school, Leslie entered the University of Southern California (USC), where she played for the Trojans’ women’s basketball team from 1990 to 1994.
+During her time with the Trojans, she played 120 college games, averaging 20.1 points per game, making 53.4 percent of her shots, and 69.8 percent of her free throws.
+She set the PAC-10 Conference records for scoring, rebounding, and blocked shots accumulating 2,414 points, 1,214 boards, and 321 blocked shots.
 She also holds the USC single-season record for blocked shots (95).
-Leslie helped the team win one Pac-10 conference championship in 1994 and earned four NCAA tournament appearances.
-She was honored with All-Pac 10 recognition for four years and earned All-American Honors.
+Leslie helped the team win one PAC-10 conference championship in 1994 and earn four NCAA tournament appearances.
+She was All-PAC 10 for four years and also earned All-American Honors.
 Leslie was also named national player of the year in 1994.
 She graduated from USC with a bachelor’s degree in communications in 1994.

 After USC, Leslie was drafted by the Los Angeles Sparks in the 1997 WNBA draft.
 During her twelve-year career with the Sparks, she led the team to two WNBA championships in 2001 and 2002.
 She was WNBA finals MVP in both championships.
-Other accomplishments included being named WNBA MVP for three years, (2001, 2004, 2006), and selected eight times for the WNBA all-star teams (1999-2003, 2005, 2006, 2009).
+Other accomplishments included being named WNBA MVP three times (2001, 2004, 2006); she was also an eight-time All-Star (1999-2003, 2005, 2006, 2009).
 She was a two-time WNBA Defense Player of the Year (2004, 2008).
 On July 30, 2002, she made WNBA history when she became the first woman to dunk in a WNBA game.
-Leslie also won gold medals as a member of the USA Woman Basketball team in 1996 Atlanta (Georgia) Olympic Games, 2000 Sydney (Australia) Olympic Games, 2004 Athens (Greece) Olympic Games, and 2008 Beijing (China) Olympic Games.
+Leslie also won gold medals as a member of the USA Women’s Basketball team in 1996 Atlanta (Georgia) Olympic Games, 2000 Sydney (Australia) Olympic Games, 2004 Athens (Greece) Olympic Games, and 2008 Beijing (China) Olympic Games.